-- 11 The method for scoring these should be performed as noted in the scoring method - 12 Once the pattern is completed by the first team the Jury President will indicate that the competitors return to ready position using the command "Baro" and the team captain may move the team off after being dismissed by the Jury President - 13 The Jury President will then indicate to the second team captain to bring on the team and commence the first pattern. - 14 On completion of the pattern the team will be brought to ready position by the Jury President and dismissed. - 15 At this point the judges should score both teams on the first pattern. - 16 The Jury President will then randomly select the second pattern that will be from the remaining patterns of chon ji up to 1st degree and indicate the pattern to be performed by both teams. - 17 The Jury President will then indicate to the team captain of the first team to bring on and commence the performance of the second pattern. - 18 On completion of the pattern the Jury President will bring the competitors to ready position and then dismiss the first team and indicate to the second team captain to bring on the team and commence the second pattern. - 19 Whilst the competitors perform the judges will deduct points using the same method as for the first pattern. - 20 On completion of the second pattern by the second team the Jury President will bring the team to ready position and dismiss the team with the team captain leading the team off the mat. - 21 On completion of the patterns by both teams the Jury President will provide time for the judges to score the teams and then indicate to the teams to return to mats in line. - 22 Once the judges have completed their scores and provide them to the Jury President the Jury President will indicate to the teams to bow to each other and then the Jury Panel. - 23 The Jury President will then indicate the winning team. - 24 If the result is a tie then the competitors will be asked to do a further pattern from the remaining patterns up to 1st degree and the umpires will score as previously. - 25 Once a result is achieved the Jury President will indicate the winning team and record the result on the draw sheet.
+- 10 The method for scoring these should be performed as noted in the scoring method - 11 Once the pattern is completed by the first team the Jury President will indicate that the competitors return to ready position using the command "Baro" and the team captain may move the team off after being dismissed by the Jury President.

+- 12 The Jury President will then indicate to the second team captain to bring on the team and commence the pattern. - 13 On completion of the pattern the team will be brought to ready position by the Jury President and dismissed. - 14 On completion of the patterns by both teams the Jury President will provide time for the judges to score the teams and then indicate to the teams to return to mats in line. - 15 Once the judges have completed their scores the Jury President will indicate to the teams to bow to each other and then the Jury Panel and the umpires will on the command of the centre referee indicate the winner or a "tie" by raising hands/flags. - 16 The Jury President will then indicate the winning team based on the determination of winners outlined later in this chapter.
+If the result is a tie then the competitors will be asked to do a further pattern from the remaining patterns and the umpires will score as previously. - 17 Once a result is achieved the Jury President will indicate the winning team and record the result on the draw sheet.
 The winner will move on to the next round of the draw.